dickinson0718/f23-classmaterial/syllabus.md

 ### General Course Policies

+- If you observe a holiday listed in GVSU’s [interfaith calendar](https://www.gvsu.edu/campusinterfaith/interfaith-calendar-17.htm) and a due date from this course conflicts, please let me know and we can figure out another mutually agreeable due date.
 - All activities and assignments must be completed on and submitted in [PrairieLearn](https://prairielearn.engr.illinois.edu/pl/).
   Emailed code will not be accepted.